What is the Higher-Level Review?

 In our conversation, I was able to be vulnerable and open with her about my troubles.
 I told her about this process and how for more than 6 years I had been going through the motions.
 I included how this was the first time ever I was able to speak with a VA rater.
 She listened to me and corrected the mistakes the C&P examiner had made.
 I was able to accurately tell my story without any outside influences.

 The VA will call you from the following phone number: 1-800-827-1000.
 You can choose to have a legal representative speak on your behalf at the informal conference, but I am a strong advocate in speaking for yourself in this matter.
 The VA has been moving a lot of claims through this process.
-Please speak with a Veteran Claims Expert if you are seeking this course of action as they will guide you through this process.
+Please speak with a Veteran Coach if you are seeking this course of action as they will guide you through this process.

 Terrell Murrell is the Education and Training Manager and a retired Navy Disabled Veteran.
 You can contact him at [email protected]